 Nearly every day.
 Our male patients come to us for help with sperm-related infertility challenges as well as hormone imbalances, sexual dysfunction and fertility preservation.

-Conception obstacles are just as likely to be linked to male causes, which account for 40 percent of infertility cases.
+Conception obstacles are just as likely to be linked to male causes.
+Male-factor, in whole or in part, are involved in at least 40 percent of infertility cases.
 Female factors are linked to another 40 percent, and combined male and female issues make up about 10 percent.
 The remainder of infertility cases have unknown or unexplained causes.
 Both members of a couple need to be evaluated by our specialists in order to determine the most effective treatment approach.

 One in six couples will experience infertility at some point in their lives.
 The National Center for Health Statistics reports that about 4.5 million couples deal with infertility each year, but less than half will pursue professional medical help.